Home Blog How to Ground a Record Player

 Related article – how to fix a humming or buzzing turntable

-Locating the Ground Terminal on the Amplifier
+Locating the ground terminal on the amplifier

 The ground terminal on your amplifier or receiver is usually located on the back of the turntable.
 Among other things, it is also marked “ground”.
 If you find this thing, you just need to disconnect the ground terminal.

-After disconnecting the ground terminal, make sure the turntable ground wire is connected to the amplifier ground terminal.
+After disconnecting the ground terminal, make sure the turntable ground cable is connected to the amplifier ground terminal.
 Then, move the equipment so that the distance between the amplifier and the turntable is minimized.

-Drop the Ground Wire with the Spade Connector to the Grounding Terminal
+Drop the ground wire with the spade connector to the grounding terminal

 Lower the ground wire using the paddle plug to the ground lug.
 When moving the equipment, you must push the grounding wire with a spudger to the grounding lug.
 Then you need to tighten the joint with moderate force, but be sure to keep it at a limited level.